ajeetraina/docs/content/guides/docker-concepts/the-basics/what-is-an-image.md

 ![A screenshot of the image details view for the docker/welcome-to-docker image](images/image-layers.webp?border=true&w=1050&h=400)

-In this walkthrough, you searched and pulled a Docker image.
-In addition to pulling a Docker image, you also learned about the layers of a Docker Image.

 {{< /tab >}}
 {{< tab name="CLI" >}}

 Follow the instructions to search and pull a Docker image using CLI to view its layers.